WellingtonSee & Do

 3 Jervois Quay, Wellington

 One of the many jewels on Wellington’s waterfront, the Wellington Museum tells a thousand stories about the city and its people.
 From maritime history to early Māori settlement, and the city’s evolution since becoming the capital in 1865.
-The exhibitions are designed to make information accessible and fun so kids will be engaged.
+The exhibitions are designed to make information accessible and fun so that kids will be engaged.
 There’s a giant high-definition carpet map of the entire city.
 You can search for your house or hotel.
 A re-creation of a 19th-century Wellington wharf with scurrying ‘rats’ makes for a fun and enthralling exhibit.
 There are holographs, a time capsule experience, short films, and plenty more.

 Find out more